voschezang/coding-handbook/programming-paradigms.md

 ## Experimenal Design

-* Collaborate & discuss & challenge your assumptions.
+* Do collaborate & discuss, and challenge your assumptions.
 * Limit the scope of experiments and MVP's.
 Make sure that you have the ability to kill them.
 * Consider the following ([tradoffs](https://twitter.com/johncutlefish/status/1400681664225837057)):
   * Local - global